-Candidates can meet the education requirement for the following jobs with a BA/BS or BBA in Human Resources (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+Candidates can meet the education requirement for the following jobs with a BA/BS or BBA in Human Resources (Shown for illustrative purposes only):

 - HR Service Representative with JB Hunt in Lowell – Applicants for this position must have a high school diploma and at least seven months of related experience or training.
 These requirements may also be fulfilled with a bachelor’s degree.

 - Human Resources Manager with Tyson Foods in Springdale – This position requires a bachelor’s degree in a field related to human resources or business management.

 Master’s Degree in Human Resources – MBA in Human Resource Management

 Colleges and universities in Arkansas also offer online and traditional master’s degree programs in the HR field.
 Prospective students will need to start by meeting the master’s program entry requirements, which are unique to each educational institution and can include (Shown for illustrative purposes only):

 - Minimum exam score on a test such as the GRE or GMAT

 - Completion of an undergraduate degree in an HR-related field or completion of HR prerequisite courses